ibm-cloud-docs/vpc/cr-create-route.md

 Where:

 `VPC`
-:   Is the ID or name of the VPC.
+:   The ID or name of the VPC.

 `ROUTING_TABLE`
-:   Is the ID or name of the VPC routing table.
+:   The ID or name of the VPC routing table.

 `--zone`
-:   Is the name of the zone.
+:   The name of the zone.

 `--destination`
-:   Is the destination CIDR of the route.
-At most, two routes per zone in a table can have the same destination, and only if both routes have an action of **deliver**.
+:   The destination CIDR of the route.
+At most, two routes per zone in a table can have the same destination, and only if both routes have an action of `deliver`.

 `--action`
-:   Is the action to perform with a packet that matches the route.
-Actions are **delegate_vpc**, **delegate**, **deliver**, and **drop**.
+:   The action to perform with a packet that matches the route.
+One of: `delegate_vpc`, `delegate`, `deliver`, `drop`.
+Default: `deliver`

 `--priority`
-:   Is the route's priority.
-Values are `0`, `1`, `2`, `3`, and `4`.
-The default value is `2`.
-Lesser values have higher priority.
-If a custom routing table contains routes with the same destination, the route with the highest priority (smallest value) is selected.
+:   The route's priority.
+One of: `0`, `1`, `2`, `3`, `4`.
+Default: `2`.
+Lower values have higher priority.
+If a custom routing table contains routes with the same destination, the route with the highest priority (lowest value) is selected.

 `--next-hop`
-:   If the action is **deliver**, enter the IP address or VPN connection ID of the next hop to which to route packets.
+:   If the action is `deliver`, enter the IP address or VPN connection ID of the next hop to which to route packets.

 `--vpngw`
-:   Is the name of the VPN gateway.
+:   The name of the VPN gateway.

 `--advertise`
 :   Advertise to a direct link, transit gateway, or both ingress sources.
-One of **true**, **false**.
+One of `true`, `false`.

 `--name`
-:   Is the name of the VPC routing table.
+:   The name of the VPC routing table.

 `--output`
-:   Formats the output in JSON.
+   :   The output format.
+One of: `json`.

 `--q, quiet`
-:   Causes the command to run silently and does not generate any output.
+:   Suppress verbose output.